Ford Focus ST hatchback review

 Verdict - Is the Ford Focus ST a good car?

 As you would expect, the Ford Focus ST is incredibly good at what it does, and boasts some of the most impressive technology in its class.
 However, its price has also crept up to the point that it's now more expensive than the Hyundai i30 N and on par with the more powerful Cupra Leon.
-While it makes it even more expensive, we’d recommend the Track Pack because not only is it likely to be Ford’s final fling for the hot hatchback, but it also sharpens up its chassis and makes it even more enjoyable.
+While it makes it even more expensive, we’d recommend specifying the Track Pack or going for the special ST Edition because not only is it likely to be Ford’s final fling for the hot hatchback, but it also sharpens up its chassis and makes it even more enjoyable.

 Ford Focus ST models, specs and alternatives

 The hot hatchback is practically a British institution, and the Ford Focus ST – now in its fourth generation – is one of the genre's main players.
-Compact, agile and practical fast cars are ideally suited to our narrow and winding roads and the ST has the advantage of being based on the best-selling and best-handling family hatchback you can currently buy.
+It won’t be around for long, though, with Ford discontinuing the Focus in its entirety by 2025.
+That’s a shame, because compact, agile and practical fast cars are ideally suited to our narrow and winding roads and the Focus on which the Focus ST is based already happens to be one of the best-handling family hatchbacks money can buy.

 More reviews